noun_Email_707352 noun_917542_cc Map point Play Untitled Retweet Group 3 Fill 1

 Tero Miikki affirms that the data culture has gradually changed at UPM as data responsibilities and capabilities have been purposefully decentralized throughout the organisation.
 Now, it is not only the Data Management Office's own architects who talk about data every day, numerous others do so as well.

-Miikki emphasises that compelling communication is a crucial enabler for all the development work.
+Miikki emphasizes that compelling communication is a crucial enabler for all the development work.

 The digital and data strategy is built on a strong foundation of trust